-Things to plan for your organic garden:
+Things to plan for your organic garden

-- compost heap
+- Compost heap

-- worm farm
+- Worm farm

-- bins for making liquid manure
+- Bins for making liquid manure

-- bee attractions
+- Bee attractions

-- water for insect and animal habitat
+- Water for insect and animal habitat

-- hanging gardens
+- Hanging gardens

-- how to plant potatoes
+- Planting potatoes

 Top 10 reasons to buy organic

-- Protects future generations – “We have not inherited the earth from our fathers, we are borrowing it from our children” Lester Brown
+- Protects future generations – “We have not inherited the earth from our fathers, we are borrowing it from our children,” – Lester Brown

 - Keeps chemicals off your plate and out of your body – Pesticides are designed to kill living organisms and can also harm humans.

-- Protect farm workers -The National Cancer Institute found that farmers exposed to herbicides had six times more risk than non-farmers of contracting cancer
+- Protect farm workers -The National Cancer Institute found that farmers exposed to herbicides had six times more risk of contracting cancer than non-farmers.

-- Helps small farmers – Organic farming is one of the few survival tactics left for family farmers
+- Helps small farmers – Organic farming is one of the few survival tactics left for family farmers.

 - Tastes better – That’s one good reason why many chefs use organic foods in their recipes.
 It simply tastes better!